-The hydrologic model tested the effects of each of the five scenarios on water flow in the basin (hydrology), as well as on several water quality parameters, including temperature, bacteria (fecal coliform), and nitrates.
-The results of this work show that minimum flows and hydrology remain similar to historic conditions for the basin as a whole - an expected outcome for a basin that remains relatively undeveloped.
-Water quality has degraded, with substantial increases in the number of days that stream temperatures are too warm for fish, as well as increased nutrient and bacteria loads.
+The model also considered several water quality parameters, including temperature, bacteria (fecal coliform), and nitrates.
+Water quality has degraded, with substantial increases in the number of days that stream temperatures are too warm, as well as increased nutrient and bacteria loads.
+Under existing